Browse tips

 - Duplicate or copy the page in your app.
 Use the page overview, thumbnail view, page manager, or page actions menu.

 - Name the copy by purpose.
-Examples: 2026 Vision, Fall Study Mood, Home Reset Board, Creative Season, Soft Life Board, Shop Growth Board, or Faith Focus.
+Examples: 2026 Vision, Fall Study Mood, Home Refresh Board, Creative Season, Soft Life Board, Shop Growth Board, or Faith Focus.

 - Choose a simple structure.
 Divide the grid by life area, season, theme, feeling, project, or action.